ferrufino/ferrufino.github.io/about.md

 title: About
 ---

-✍🏻 Writing about distributed architectural designs and solving coding problems.
+✍🏻 Writing about system designs and solving coding problems.

 🛠 Working on Bucketlist app.